fogus/spiel/echtzeitspiel/podstavec/README.markdown

 Pedestalization
 ---------------

 Before a bidding round begins, players can put any of their balls onto the pedestals in their inventory.
-Pedestalized balls can influence the relative value of the balls used for bidding.
-Additionally, only pedestalized balls will count toward the final score.
+Only pedestalized balls will count toward the final score.
+Additionally, pedestalized balls can influence the relative value of the balls used for bidding for a given turn, described next.

 Values
 ------

+When players place pedestalized balls into their display they can influence the relative values of the colors for a given turn.

-Starting and final color values:
+color values:

  * A pedestal beats
  * A red ball beats